-Beamer by Example
+Beamer by example

-Andrew Mertz and William Slough

-Address Department of Mathematics and Computer Science

-Eastern Illinois University 600 Lincoln Avenue
+Andrew Mertz, William Slough Department of Mathematics and Computer Science Eastern Illinois University Charleston, IL 61920 cfaem@eiu.edu, cfwas@eiu.edu

-Charleston, IL 61920-3099
+Abstract

-Abstract There are a variety of LATEX classes which can be used to produce "overhead slides" for presentations.
+There are a variety of IAT{EX} classes which can be used to produce "overhead slides" for presentations.
 One of these, beamer, provides flexible and powerful environments which can be used to create slides and PDF-based documents suitable for presentations.
 Although the class is extensively documented, first-time users may prefer learning about this class using a collection of graduated examples.
 The examples presented here cover a wide spectrum of use, from the simplest static slides to those with dynamic effects.

-1 Introduction
+Introduction

-IATEX users in search of a way to produce "overhead slides" for use with an LCD projector have many choices today-perhaps too many!
-For example, Michael Wiedmann has a web site [7] that lists more than a dozen different tools, all IATEXbased, capable of producing PDF output.
+LATEX users in search of a way to produce "overhead slides" for use with an LCD projector have many choices today - perhaps too many!
+For example, Michael Wiedmann has a web site [6] that lists 12 different tools, all LATEX-based, capable of producing PDF output.

 For first-time users, it can be difficult to decide which of these many approaches best matches their needs.
-In our experience, we have found the beamer class [6] to be easy to use, flexible, and well documented.
+In our experience, we have found the beamer class [5] to be easy to use, flexible, and well documented.